 Characteristic Features of Side boom and Pipelayers

 Sidebooms and pipelayers are manufactured in various configurations and lengths.
-It helps construction personnel to choose the equipment depending on the pipe specification.
+It helps construction personnel choose the equipment depending on the pipe specification.
 The base machine is usually a crawler tractor that has counterweights on the other side to offset the weight being lifted.

 The required power for the hydraulic systems is supplied by the diesel engines.
 For pipeline installation, side booms and pipelayers are deployed in teams.
 They are commonly called pipeline ‘spreads’, because of the fact that multiple work crews spread out to create an assembly line-like process.